 Whiskey & Sail: With the Flying Dutchman we sail to the islands of Mull and Skye and visit the most famous whiskey distilleries.
-On the way we can see many seabirds: gannets, parrot birds, carnivores.
+On the way we can see many seabirds: gannets, parrot birds, puffins.
 And we have a good chance to see dolphins and whale sharks.

 It will be a special Whiskey & Sail trip on which there is much to discover.
 Our tour starts in Oban and takes us to Mull, Skye and the small islands.
 We will stay in small idyllic harbor towns, but will also anchor in beautiful solitary places, a Whiskey & Sail trip trough a fantastic area.

 Disembark: May 12 at 10 am in Oban

 The prices are divided in two categories, because our double cabins have different sizes.
 All prices are per person for accommodation in:

 - Standard 2-bed cabin ……………………………………… € 860, –